 Besides his own project “Aldo Salvent Quintet,” he also performs as a sideman with the Grammy & Latin Grammy Nominated group PALO!, the Waldo Madera Jazz Quintet, Alfredo Chacón’s Quartet and Brian Lynch’s Spheres of Influences Band.

 Aldo is also the author of eight books: 10 Exercises to Master All Major Scales Vol. 1, Tenor Altissimo: 21 Fingerings for Tenor Saxophone, Alto Altissimo: 41 Essential Fingerings for Alto Saxophone, Easy Altissimo: 15 Chromatic Patterns for Saxophone, 10 Exercises to Master All Major Scales Vol. 2, Up an Octave: 10 Advanced Exercises for Saxophone, Horns Up: 10 Dynamic Exercises for Trumpet, and Chromatic Challenge: 10 Creative Exercises for Saxophone which are published and available in Aldo’s website, as well as Amazon Kindle Books, Apple Books and SheetMusicPlus.

 Aldo has studied music in the studios of Gary Campbell, Rich Perry, Seamus Blake, Bob Franceschini, Javier Zalba, Carlos Averhoff Sr. and Gary Keller.

-Currently, Dr. Aldo Salvent serves as adjunct professor of saxophone at Florida International University School of Music.
+Currently, Dr. Aldo Salvent serves as adjunct professor of saxophone at Herbert and Nicole Wertheim School of Music & Performing Arts.